Dutch Oven Temperature Guide (Cooking & Briquette Chart)

 They’ve continued to be a staple form of cookware in many households, and for a good reason.

-Dutch ovens are durable, self-contained cooking vessels that can withstand high-heat environments.
+Dutch ovens are durable, self-contained cooking vessels that can withstand high temperatures.

-Doing so will help you grow more accustomed to the preheating and cooking process.
+Doing so will help you grow more accustomed to this cooking method to the preheating and slow cooker process.